tavjb/microservices-monorepo/README.md

 # Microservices

-## This is a spring-cloud based microservices project that consits of several git repos:
+## This is a spring-cloud based microservices project that consists of several git repos:

 ### Infrastructure:
   config-server (https://github.com/tavjb/config-server):